Badgerati/Edison/README.md

 * Run test cases and repeats in parallel.
 * Supply a solution file for extracting test assemblies.
 * Ability to store versioned console parameters in an Edisonfile.
+* Basic support for browser testing
+* Support for TestDriven.NET

 # Installing Edison